 As a sovereign entity, each individual would have access to sovereign debt for home, farm, or secure interest in employment, relative to a portion of the value of their Share.

 I suspect that a nation with 1 million residents could borrow the entire $1 trillion (equivalent) of resident shares as reserve cash and devise a plan to increase revenue by the $12 billion/yr (equivalent) required to pay the interest.
 The U.S. example of a $268 trillion debt, a $250 trillion treasury, and $3 trillion annual interest payment seems equally optimistic.
 Mind that these suggested national interest payments would be reduced by any debt borrowed by state, local, and individual sovereigns.

-The value of a share need not fluctuate, and sets a natural sovereign debt limit.
+The value of a share need not fluctuate, and may set a natural sovereign debt limit.
 The return on a share though, would depend on how much of that value is borrowed.
 The ideal state, I suppose, would be for the entire value to be loaned interest only, maintaining the basic economic activity and the state of indebtedness owed by the various states to the individuals who comprise them, and to the Commons.